-The first point will be the Reunification Palace; this beautifully preserved palace was the residence of the President of the Republic of Vietnam.
+Continue on to the Reunification Palace; this beautifully preserved palace was the residence of the President of the Republic of Vietnam.
 On April 30th, 1975 the American War officially came to an end here.
-From here we continue our journey to Nguyen Thi Minh Khai, where we’ll embark on a cyclo tour of Ho Chi Minh City (one person is on one cyclo with the driver behind), rolling around the city on a traditional three-wheeled bicycle with a carriage at the front for passengers.
+Proceed to Nguyen Thi Minh Khai, where you will embark on a cyclo/ rickshaw tour of Ho Chi Minh City (one person is on one cyclo with the driver behind), rolling around the city on a traditional three-wheeled bicycle with a carriage at the front for passengers.
 Drivers use pedal power to push us along, and gives us the opportunity to take in the sights, sounds, and smells of HCMC without the barrier of being trapped behind a car window (or the sound of a noisy engine!).
-The ride will lead us to Tao Dan Park, where locals come carrying their caged birds every morning for a true one-of-a-kind sight.
-This park is also where locals gather to do morning exercises and enjoy the fresh air and shade on sunny days.
+The ride will lead you to Tao Dan Park, where locals do morning exercises and enjoy the fresh air and shade on sunny days.

-Hop back on the cyclo and we’ll ride toward the crossroads where the famous monk Thich Quang Duc self-immolated in 1963, in protest of the government’s persecution of Buddhists.
-We’ll then ride to the very local District 3 and the biggest flower market in the city.
-Back on the cyclo, it’s non-stop sightseeing as we pass by the ‘pet street,’ Le Hong Phong, and the ‘art and painting street,’ Tran Phu, before bidding our cyclos goodbye at Tao Dan Park.
+Hop back on the cyclo and ride toward the crossroads where the famous monk Thich Quang Duc self-immolated in 1963, in protest of the government’s persecution of Buddhists.
+Continue to ride to the very local District 3 and the biggest flower market in the city.
+Back on the cyclo, it’s non-stop sightseeing as you pass by the ‘pet street,’ Le Hong Phong, and the ‘art and painting street,’ Tran Phu, before bidding your cyclos goodbye at Tao Dan Park.

-We’ll get on the van again, and head to Cantonese Thien Hau Pagoda in China town.
-In China town, you can visit Vietnam’s first traditional medicine museum, the FITO Museum, which displays an amazing collection of 3,000 items relevant to the development of traditional Vietnamese medicine.
+Get on the van again, and head to Cantonese Thien Hau Pagoda in China town.
+Here you can visit Vietnam’s first traditional medicine museum, the FITO Museum, which displays an amazing collection of 3,000 items relevant to the development of traditional Vietnamese medicine.
 Implements used to prepare indigenous herbs, objects commonly found in traditional pharmacies, as well as ancient books and documents on traditional Vietnamese medicine, can be seen in the galleries.

-Our last stop will be at a local market where you can practice your bargaining skills while shopping for souvenirs.
-Discover local life and culture.
-You’ll find some of the friendliest, liveliest, most convivial people in the city in here.
+Your last stop will be at Binh Tay Market (Cholon) where you can practice your bargaining skills while shopping for souvenirs.
+You’ll find some of the friendliest, liveliest, most convivial people in the city here.